ationghc/vault-agent-injector/README.md

 You can update the deployment object nginx-deployment with the patch command, but it is not the recommended approach.
 - The kubectl patch command takes a partial Kubernetes resource spec as input and merges it into the object.
 It is essentially an update command for kubernetes resources.

-Patch CMD for single annotation kubectl patch deployment nginx-deployment -p '{"spec": {"template":{"metadata":{"annotations":{"vault.hashicorp.com/agent-inject":"true"}}}} }'
+Patch CMD for single annotation:

+kubectl patch deployment nginx-deployment -p '{"spec": {"template":{"metadata":{"annotations":{"vault.hashicorp.com/agent-inject":"true"}}}} }'

-Patch CMD for multiple annotations kubectl patch deployment nginx-deployment -p '{"spec": {"template":{"metadata":{"annotations":{"vault.hashicorp.com/tls-skip-verify":"true","vault.hashicorp.com/agent-inject":"true","vault.hashicorp.com/agent-inject-secret-password.txt":"test/secret/super_secret"}}}} }'
+Patch CMD for multiple annotations:

+kubectl patch deployment nginx-deployment -p '{"spec": {"template":{"metadata":{"annotations":{"vault.hashicorp.com/tls-skip-verify":"true","vault.hashicorp.com/agent-inject":"true","vault.hashicorp.com/agent-inject-secret-password.txt":"test/secret/super_secret"}}}} }'

 **Recommended Approach:**